Duke-QCD/trento/README.rst

 where the only required arguments are the two projectile names.
 For example, ``trento Pb Pb 10`` would run ten lead-lead events.

-The remaining options each have a reasonable default so need not be specified.
+The remaining options each have a reasonable default and are hence optional.
 They may be given in any order, before or after the projectiles.
 Run ``trento --help`` for a brief summary of the options and see below for more detailed descriptions and some `Examples`_.